Pathways in Education Program | College of Education

 Why do we need the Pathways in Education Program?

-Over the past 12 years, the percentage of students from diverse cultural backgrounds has more than tripled in Lane County from just over ten percent to 39%.
-During the same time period, Lane County has seen only a slight increase in the number of teachers from diverse backgrounds currently reaching just over ten percent.
-The gap that exists in Lane County reflects the gap throughout the state of Oregon first acknowledged in the 1991 Minority Teacher Act, a gap that has continued to grow over the past twenty-four years.
-The Pathways in Education program is designed to address this persistent issue by producing and supporting effective teachers who mirror the diversity of students in our classrooms.
+The gap that exists in Lane County reflects the gap throughout the state of Oregon first acknowledged in the 1991 Minority Teacher Act, a gap that has continued to grow over the past thirty years.
+Lane Regional Teacher Pathways Program is designed to address this persistent issue by collaborating with our partners in recruiting and supporting scholars who represent the diversity of students in our classrooms.

-- Individualized academic support throughout the program, from application to license
+Individualized academic support throughout the program, from application to licensure

 What financial assistance does the Pathways in Education Program provide?

-The Pathways in Education Program provides successful candidates with tuition scholarships ranging between $2,500 and $15,000to attend Pacific University or another participating institution.
+The Pathways Program provides scholars with tuition scholarships ranging between $2,500 and $15,000 to attend Pacific University, Lane Community College, or other institutions.
 Scholarships are paid directly to the attending college on a per term basis dependent on successful completion of each term, maintaining at least a 3.0 GPA, and making adequate progress toward licensure.

 Plan and pay for college?